evansk448/insurance-qa-testing-project/Test_Cases.md

 4. Submit claim

 **Expected Result:**
-Claim is successfully created and assigned a claim number.
+Claim is successfully created and a unique claim number is generated.

 ---